Rusya13/unblocked-games-tutorial/docs/source/index.rst

 Welcome to Unblocked Games documentation!
 ===================================

-[Ruslan Rocks](https://ruslan.rocks) offers a vast collection of unblocked games that can be played freely at school or home.
+`Ruslan Rocks Unblocked Games Website <https://ruslan.rocks/>` offers a vast collection of unblocked games that can be played freely at school or home.
 These games are absolutely free to play and require no downloads, ensuring a hassle-free gaming experience.
 Some of the popular unblocked games available on the website include:

 - Slope Unblocked
 - Bitlife Unblocked